acidburn0zzz/react-use-event-source-ts/README.md

 - Very lightweight (see the badges above for the latest size).
 - Flexible and dead simple to use.
 - Written in TypeScript
-- Only has one required peer dependency: React 16.8.6 or higher.
+- Only has one required peer dependency: React 16.12.0 or higher.
-- Optional peer dependencies (if you use redux): redux 4 and react-redux > 7.1.0
 - Liberal license: [zlib/libpng](https://github.com/Lusito/react-use-event-source-ts/blob/master/LICENSE)

 **Beware**: This is currently work in progress.
 The API might change.